AdobeDocs/campaign-classic.en/help/delivery/using/list-of-deliveries.md

 >[!NOTE]
 >
 >For large deliveries, you may wish to update these values.
 To do this, select the delivery in question and then right-click it.
-Select **[!UICONTROL Action > Recompute delivery and tracking indicators...]** and then use the wizard to update this information.
+Select **[!UICONTROL Action > Recompute delivery and tracking indicators...]** and then use the assistant to update this information.

 **Related topics:**